MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-filter-to-a-report.md

 2. Open the Visualizations and Filters pane and the Fields pane (if they're not already open).

-3. From the Fields pane, select the field you want to add as a new visual level filter, and drag it into the **Report level filters area**.
+3. From the Fields pane, select the field you want to add as a new report level filter, and drag it into the **Report level filters** area.

 4. Select the values you want to filter (see [How to use report filters](powerbi-service-how-to-use-a-report-filter.md)).

-The visuals on the active page, and on all pages in the report, changes to reflect the new filter.
+The visuals on the active page, and on all pages in the report, change to reflect the new filter.
 If you save your report with the filter, report readers can interact with the filter in Reading View, selecting or clearing values.

 ##  Troubleshooting